 Unfortunately, it’s much easier to focus on the corporate or “business” side of the local church.

-That is, it’s only the ongoing exploration of the spiritual that provides the ways and means to improve the quality of your earthly pilgrimage.
-And a BTW: To see how “mystic” or “mysticism” can give a Southern Baptist apoplexy, see A dame and a mystic.
-(Just kidding!)
+But it’s so much easier to focus on the corporate side.
+Putting in the persistent, ongoing work to achieve “divine union” is much harder.
+And focusing on the corporate side is necessary, but tends to “kill the spirit.”
+It’s only the mystical or spiritual side of Christianity that helps you on your spiritual journey.
+It’s only the ongoing exploration of the spiritual that provides the ways and means to improve the quality of your earthly pilgrimage.
+And a BTW: To see how the words “mystic” or “mysticism” can give a Southern Baptist apoplexy, see A dame and a mystic.

 * * * *